EderHR/holbertonschool-shell/basics/README.md

 6-firstdirectory - Create a script that creates a directory named 7-movethatfile - Move the file betty from /tmp/ to /tmp/my_first_directory.
 8-Delete the file betty.
+9-Delete the directory my_first_directory that is in the /tmp directory.